MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 1. In Solution Explorer, right-click the Python project and select **References**.
 In the dialog, select the **Projects** tab, select the **superfastcode** project, and then **OK**.

 Second, you can install the module in the global Python environment, making it available to other Python projects as well.
-Doing so typically required that you refresh the IntelliSense completion database for that environment, as will removing the module from the environment.
+Doing so typically requires that you refresh the IntelliSense completion database for that environment.
+Refreshing is also necessary when removing the module from the environment.

 1. If you're using Visual Studio 2017, run the Visual Studio installer, select **Modify**, select **Individual Components > Compilers, build tools, and runtimes > Visual C++ 2015.3 v140 toolset**.
 This step is necessary because Python (for Windows) is itself build with Visual Studio 2015 (version 14.0) and expects those tools be available when building an extension through the method described here.